ambrishpandey11/Advanced-Bank-Loan-Analytics/README.md

 # Advanced Bank Loan Analytics Dashboard (Power BI)

 ## 📌 Project Overview
 This project analyzes bank loan data to evaluate lending performance, borrower risk, and overall portfolio health.
-The objective is to convert raw loan data into actionable insights that support data-driven decision-making in a banking and financial services context.
+The objective is to transform raw loan data into actionable insights that support data-driven decision-making in a banking and financial services context.

-The solution follows an industry-aligned workflow by using SQL for data validation and Power BI for interactive visualization.
+The solution follows an industry-aligned workflow using **SQL for data validation** and **Power BI for interactive visualization**.

 ---